SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 The '``llvm.experimental.constrained.powi``' intrinsic returns the first operand raised to the (positive or negative) power specified by the second operand.
 The order of evaluation of multiplications is not defined.
-When a vector of floating-point type is used, the second argument remains a scalar integer value.
+When a vector of floating point type is used, the second argument remains a scalar integer value.

 Arguments:
 """"""""""

-The first argument and the return value are floating-point numbers of the same type.
+The first argument and the return value are floating point numbers of the same type.
 The second argument is a 32-bit signed integer specifying the power to which the first argument should be raised.